aedecano/Hpru_contexts/README.md

 ## Code Structure

-- `modules/`: Contains the processes for the Nexflow workflows.
+- `modules/`: Contains the processes for the Nexflow subworkflows.
-- `conda/`: Contains yaml files for the conda environments used.
+- `conda/`: Contains yaml files for the conda environments.
 - `bin/`: Contains individual scripts for parsing and plotting all relevant data.